Raphaël Lessard

 Raphaël Lessard (pronounced "less-ard"; born July 5, 2001) is a Canadian professional stock car racing driver.
-He currently competes part-time in the NASCAR Canada Series for Ed Hakonson Racing.
+He currently competes full-time in the NASCAR Euro Series, driving the No. 11 Ford for Alumitec Racing and part-time in the NASCAR Canada Series, driving the No. 7 Dodge for DJK Racing.
 He has also driven for Venturini Motorsports in the ARCA Racing Series, and GMS Racing, Kyle Busch Motorsports and DGR-Crosley in the NASCAR Camping World Truck Series.

 Racing career

 Early career

-Lessard started racing in an old Honda Civic, winning his first race on the day of his twelfth birthday.
+Lessard started racing in an old Honda Civic, winning his first race on the day of his 12th birthday.
 He then ran Quebec sportsmans and super late models in Canada before moving to America.

 CARS Tour

 2015

-His first American racing experience came in the CARS Super Late Model Tour, driving the 2015 season for Toyota Racing Development and David Gilliland Racing.
+Lessard's first American racing experience came in the CARS Super Late Model Tour, driving the 2015 season for Toyota Racing Development and David Gilliland Racing.

 2016

-In 2016, at age 15, and in grade 10, he became the second non-American to win the CARS Super Late Model series championship, the other being Mario Gosselin, also a Canadian from Quebec, who accomplished the feat in 1997.
+In 2016, at age 15, and in grade 10, Lessard became the second non-American to win the CARS Super Late Model series championship, the other being Mario Gosselin, also a Canadian from Quebec, who accomplished the feat in 1997.
 It was Lessard's first championship.
 He won four of ten races during the season, including the season finale at Southern National Motorsports Park.
 Lessard continued with Toyota and David Gilliland Racing to run late model racing in large events like the Winchester 400, Snowball Derby and various PASS Late Model, CRA Racing Series and ARCA Racing Series events.

 2017

-To start off 2017 he was disqualified from an April PASS race for intentionally wrecking other drivers, illegally passing under yellow, and inappropriate actions by his crew.
+To start off 2017, Lessard was disqualified from an April PASS race for intentionally wrecking other drivers, illegally passing under yellow, and inappropriate actions by his crew.

 ARCA Racing Series

 2017

-He debuted in the ARCA Racing Series in 2017 driving for Venturini Motorsports.
-He made the top ten in his second start at Winchester Speedway.
+Lessard debuted in the ARCA Racing Series in 2017 driving for Venturini Motorsports.
+He made the top-ten in his second start at Winchester Speedway.

 Truck Series

 2019

-On February 15, 2019, it was announced that Lessard will drive three races in the No. 46 Toyota Tundra for Kyle Busch Motorsports in the NASCAR Gander Outdoors Truck Series.
-Lessard started 7th and finished 14th in his Truck Series debut at Martinsville.
+On February 15, 2019, it was announced that Lessard would drive three races in the No. 46 Toyota Tundra for Kyle Busch Motorsports in the NASCAR Gander Outdoors Truck Series.
+Lessard started seventh and finished 14th in his Truck Series debut at Martinsville.
 In June, he joined DGR-Crosley's No. 17 truck for the Iowa Speedway and Canadian Tire Motorsport Park races.